blebo/kb/data-transfer.md

 * `-a`: Archive mode.
 * `-v`: Verbose output.
 * `-P`: Keep partially transmitted files and show progess of transfer.
-* `--no-perms`: Useful for copying to Windows shares to avoid operation not permitted on Freenas.
-May also need to use -A to preserve ACL from source.
+* `--no-perms`: Useful for copying to destination that is a Windows share on FreeNAS, in order to avoid 'Operation not permitted' error.
+May also need to use with `-A` to preserve ACL from source.

 ---
 Data transferred with `rsync` via ssh: